pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/deploy/ingress/index.md

   application.
   The downside of this approach is that you will have to change all your services to the load balancer type and have a separate load balancer for each service.
-This can become difficult to manage long term.
+This can become difficult to manage long-term.
   This option works on most cloud platforms (AWS, GKE...), as well as in minikube, and majorly used for internal use.